leoflewis/Ice-Report/README.md

 Run Controller.java to use the application.
 A GUI form will appear, fill out the information about the ice sheet to the best of your ability and add it to the database.
 The Ice-Report will ensure the user input is valid.
 The Ice-Report does not allow duplicates.
 The Ice-Report does not allow the user to edit an entry, it must be deleted an re-created.
 The Ice-Report sends entries from the database to a Twitter Account upon their addition.
+The Ice-Report sorts the Ice Sheets the user enters by score with 10 being the best and displays them in a list.

 The Ice-Report has these features.
 * It has an IceSheet object
-* It stores IceSheets in a database
+* It stores IceSheets in a sorted database
 * It has an intuitive user interface that can add, delete and save
 * It has insightful comments
-* It tweets ice sheet information
+* It tweets out ice sheet information